-As a topic can contain several tabiyas the general navigation based on the selected candidate move is not sufficient.
-Instead you can move forwards and backward through all tabiyas by the respective commands on the ribbon page group Tabiya, which can be found on the ribbon page Positions.
+In order to navigate through the tabias of a topic there exist additional commands, which let you navigate forwards and backward through all tabiyas.
+These commands are located on the ribbon group Tabiya, which can be found on the ribbon page Positions.
 For a selected tabiya you can use the same navigation commands as for openings.

 The Tabiya page group allows you to Add new tabiyas or Delete the current tabiya.
-The Copy and Paste commands let you copy a tabiya from one topic to another one.
+The Copy and Paste commands lets you copy a tabiya from one topic to another.